 Biography

-Curtis’ fifteen books have been called “essential,” “exemplary,” “approachable,” “groundbreaking,” “must-read,” “wonderful,” and “a model of clarity.”
-Muslims in America: A Short History (Oxford, 2009) was named one of the best 100 books of 2009 by Publishers Weekly, and Muslims of the Heartland: How Syrian Immigrants Made a Home in the American Midwest (New York University Press) won the 2023 Evelyn Shakir Book Award from the Arab American National Museum.
-In addition to co-founding the Journal of Africana Religions, Curtis has penned scholarly articles for the Journal of American HistoryAmerican Quarterly, and the Journal of the American Academy of Religion.
-His research has been supported by fellowships and grants from the National Endowment for the Humanities, the Carnegie Corporation of New York, the Fulbright Scholar Program, the Andrew Mellon Foundation, the American Academy of Religion, and the National Humanities Center.
+Curtis’ published works include Muslims in America: A Short History (Oxford University Press), named one of the best 100 books of 2009 by Publishers Weekly, and Muslims of the Heartland: How Syrian Immigrants Made a Home in the American Midwest (New York University Press, 2022), winner of the 2023 Evelyn Shakir Book Award from the Arab American National Museum.
+Co-founder of the Journal of Africana Religions, he has also penned scholarly articles for the Journal of American HistoryAmerican Quarterly, and the Journal of the American Academy of Religion.

 the-Syrian-Quarter-Dedication-Indpls-2024-